Comancheros slaying: Life sentence for 'main guy' in execution

 As they ran away, they were being shot at.

-One of the trio approached Mrs Tu'uheava and she was shot twice in the head with a .38 revolver pistol.
+One of the trio approached Yolanda and she was shot twice in the head with a .38 revolver pistol.

 "She fell to the ground but was still conscious," Justice Anne Hinton said.